-E. Additional Factors
+5. Additional factors

 At the end of Matter of A-B-, the AG addresses a number of ancillary factors related to asylum eligibility that were not dispositive in Ms. A.B.'s case.
-First, the decision emphasizes that the applicant "must clearly indicate, on the record and before the immigration judge, the exact delineation of any proposed particular social group" and cannot present a newly articulated social group on appeal.26 The AG also opines that internal relocation "would seem more reasonable" when an applicant has suffered harm "at the hands of only a few specific individuals."27 However, the decision cites no factual evidence or legal arguments to support this statement, while also ignoring the regulations requiring that internal relocation be both safe and reasonable.28
+First, the decision emphasizes that the applicant "must clearly indicate, on the record and before the immigration judge, the exact delineation of any proposed particular social group" and cannot present a newly articulated social group on appeal.26 The AG also opines that internal relocation "would seem more reasonable" when an applicant has suffered harm "at the hands of only a few specific individuals."
+27 However, the decision cites no factual evidence or legal arguments to support this statement, while also ignoring the regulations requiring that internal relocation be both safe and reasonable.28

-The AG also criticizes the BIA for failing to defer to the immigration judge's finding that Ms. A.B. provided incredible testimony based on "discrepancies and omissions in the respondent's testimony."29 The decision emphasizes that "the existence of 'only a few' such issues can be sufficient to make an adverse credibility determination."30 This standard, however, fails to take into account voluminous circuit court cases interpreting the "totality of the circumstances" test in the credibility context.31 Chapter 4 of the ILRC's Essentials of Asylum Law manual discusses credibility and corroboration issues to consider when preparing and litigating asylum claims.
+The AG also criticizes the BIA for failing to defer to the immigration judge's finding that Ms. A.B. provided incredible testimony based on "discrepancies and omissions in the respondent's testimony."29 The decision emphasizes that "the existence of 'only a few' such issues can be sufficient to make an adverse credibility determination."30 This standard, however, fails to take into account voluminous circuit court cases interpreting the "totality of the circumstances" test in the credibility context.31 See Chapter 4 for credibility and corroboration issues to consider when preparing and litigating asylum claims.